coderefinery/manuals/zoom-mechanics.md

 # Zoom mechanics and controls

+This is licensed under [CC-BY](https://github.com/coderefinery/manuals/blob/master/LICENSE) and we encourage and appreciate reuse, modifications, and contributions.

 - [How to mute and unmute](#how-to-mute-and-unmute)
 - [Please use your real name (instead of a system default username)](#please-use-your-real-name-instead-of-a-system-default-username)
 - [Indicate in your name if you are in a team and/or if you are a helper](#indicate-in-your-name-if-you-are-in-a-team-andor-if-you-are-a-helper)